alancast/LeetCodeProblems/README.md

 # LeetCodeProblems

-Repo for leet code solutions.
+Repo used to just be for leet code problems, but turned into generic interview prep solutions.

-These are mostly from the daily and weekly challenges.
+Leet code ones are mostly from the daily and weekly challenges.

-I probably should have started this repo back in October when I started doing them somewhat daily, but 🤷‍♂️.
+Non Leet code ones are either things I wanted to learn or suggestions from companies.